 So you can’t stand the job-job any longer.
 Don’t quit just yet!
 Following is a recipe for success if you think Being Your Own CEO is for you:

-- Consider your life situation.
+Consider your life situation.
 Know that your new path can impact the lives of your loved ones.
-Look at each of your roles (spouse, parent, care-giver, community member) and have conversations with the people that will be affected.
+Look at each of your roles (spouse, parent, caregiver, community member) and have conversations with the people that will be affected.
 Do you have their support?
-Very difficult to sustain the drive when someone close thinks you should be doing something else.
+It’s very difficult to sustain the drive when someone close thinks you should be doing something else.
 What household shifts will be needed?

-- Be your own sounding board with a business journal or find a Business Coach.
-Don’t expect your spouse to fulfill this role, s/he will never be objective.
+Be your own sounding board with a business journal or find a Business Coach.
+Don’t expect your spouse to fulfil this role, s/he can never be objective.